blade-01/frontend-mentor/README.md

 - ✅ View the optimal layout for the app depending on their device's screen size
 - ✅ See hover states for all interactive elements on the page
+- ✅ Scan the qr code to view my avatar.

 ## How To Use